nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-Where available will always be populated with at least one <code>participant.individual</code> Reference(Practitioner) with <code>participant.type</code> value of <code>PPRF</code>  from the  vocabulary.
+Where available, will always be populated with at least one <code>participant.individual</code> Reference(Practitioner) with <code>participant.type</code> value of <code>PPRF</code> from the vocabulary.
-This should reference a <code>Practitioner</code> resource representing the individual with primary attribution for the Consultation/Encounter (usually the single primary attributed user shown in system journals or other views).
+This should reference a <code>Practitioner</code> resource representing the individual with primary attribution for the consultation/encounter (usually the single primary attributed user shown in system journals or other views).

-Other participants e.g. Registrars, trainees or other parties present may be referenced but with a participation type of <code>PART</code>.
+Other participants, such as registrars, trainees or other parties present, may be referenced but with a participation type of <code>PART</code>.

 No other values of participation type should be used.

-The authorship of the Consultation/Encounter i.e. the actual user who entered the information on the system should be expressed via <code>List.source</code>.
+The authorship of the consultation/encounter - that is, the actual user who entered the information on the system should be expressed via <code>List.source</code>.

 ### appointment ###